- University of Cincinnati College of Law, J.D., 2008

 - Admitted to practice law only in the states listed above.

 Jessica is an associate in the Vorys Cincinnati office and a member of the litigation group.
-She practices general and complex civil litigation and has represented parties in commercial disputes, fiduciary litigation, constitutional claims, and intellectual property litigation.
-Jessica has significant experience defending corporations in cases brought under the Federal False Claims Act by the government or whistleblowers.
-She also has experience with online reputation and brand protection issues, including product diversion and trademark infringement.
+She practices general and complex civil litigation and has represented parties in commercial disputes, fiduciary litigation, class actions, constitutional claims, and intellectual property litigation.
+Jessica has significant experience with fiduciary disputes, including shareholder derivative actions.
+She also has experience defending corporations in cases brought under the Federal False Claims Act by the government or whistleblowers.
 Jessica has represented large corporations and small businesses in both federal and state court.

 Her notable experience includes: